 Auto-failover groups provide read-write and read-only listener end-points that remain unchanged during geo-failovers.
 You do not have to change the connection string for your application after a geo-failover, because connections are automatically routed to the current primary.
 Whether you use manual or automatic failover activation, a geo-failover switches all secondary databases in the group to the primary role.
 After the geo-failover is completed, the DNS record is automatically updated to redirect the endpoints to the new region.
 For geo-failover RPO and RTO, see Overview of Business Continuity.

 For more information, see Azure SQL Database high availability.

 Terminology and capabilities

 Failover group (FOG)

-A failover group is a named group of databases managed by a single server that can fail over as a unit to another Azure region in case all or some primary databases become unavailable due to an outage in the primary region.
+A failover group is a named group of databases managed by a single logical server that can fail over as a unit to another Azure region in case all or some primary databases become unavailable due to an outage in the primary region.